+•

 Start Date Completion Date

 Third Party/Joint Applicant Agreement (must be executed prior to contract award date)

 Environmental Document

 Design and Permitting (if applicable)

-ROW (if applicable)
+f ROW (if applicable)

 Award of Contract

 Construction

 O&M

 (10 years minimum 15 or 20 years for match reduction)

 iii.
-Project Management
+Project Management 1

-Provide an assessment of the management capabilities of the Applicant/Lead Agency.
-At a minimum, include an organization chart (as attachment), showing key project individuals who will be responsible for ensuring that the project is completed and has long-term sustainability.
+Provide an assessment of the management cap include an organization chart (as attachment), s for ensuring that the project is completed and h showing key project individu uals who will be responsible

+=., Po-Amarakina

 iv.
-Partnerships

-State in what capacity the joint applicant/third party will be contributing to the project (monetary contribution, time contribution, etc.) and explain the process and timing of the agreement between your agency and the joint applicant/third party.
+Partnerships State in what capacity the joint applicant/third contribution, time contribution, etc.) and explayour agency and the joint applicant/third party. in the process and timing

-v.
-Transportation Nexus

-Describe how the project meets the transportation nexus definition.
-See page 11-1 and 11-2.

-vi.
-Existing Water Quality Expenditures

-Describe how the project supplements and does not supplant funding from other sources of transportation related water quality projects and programs (see Overview on page 11-1 for further details) This question may not apply to all projects.

-vii.
-Integrated Regional Water Management Plan (IRWMP)

-Is the proposed project identified in an existing IRWMP?
-Yes No viii.
-Description of Proposed Project ix.
-Project Details:

-Describe the project and why it is important for controlling transportation-related pollutants to a watershed(s).
+V. Transportation Nexus Describe how the project meets the transportation nexus definition.
+See page 11-1 and 11-2. vi.
+Existing Water Quality Expenditures Describe how the project supplements and does not supplant funding from other sources of transportation related water quality projects and programs (see Overview on page 11-1 for further details) This question may not apply to all projects. vii.
+Integrated Regional Water Management Plan (IRWMP) Is the proposed project identified in an existing IRWMP?
+Yes No ⁄iii.
+Description of Proposed Project Describe the project and why it is important for controlling transportation-related pollutants to a watershed(s).